 Lavender can be strong and overpowering when used at high quantity, but for the dried lavender buds I had the quantity called for here was just right.
 It worked extremely well with the musky dried apricot and deep, rich flavor of the toasted walnuts.
 This bread is incredibly delectable with a generous smearing of goat cheese or even just with a light coating of good quality cultured butter.
 There’s a lot going on in each slice and it’s a bread that wants to, and should, take center stage.

 This is a very full, heavy bread.
-Full of nuts, fruit and flavor.
-If you’re more fond of a lighter sourdough reduce the percentage of all the mix-ins to suit — something like 8% walnut and 5% apricot would yield a substantially lighter bread with plenty of flavor still intact.
+Full of nuts, fruit, and flavor.
+If you’re more fond of a lighter sourdough reduce the percentage of all the mix-ins to suit — something like 8% walnut and 5% apricot would yield a substantially lighter bread with plenty of flavors still intact.

 A slight nudge from the lavender, an assertive, deep flavor from the walnuts, and a musky tang from the apricots: what a combination.
 I think the French may be onto something.